New South Wales Standard suburban carriage stock: Preservation

-Sydney’s Red Set F1, which is made up of four carriages (C7396, C3218, T4527, C3426), is preserved and in operational condition.
+F1, which remains made up of four carriages (C7396, C3218, T4527, C3426), is preserved and in operational condition.
 This is as a result of collaboration between Sydney Trains, Transport Heritage NSW, who plan public trips and tours on the train, and Historic Electric Traction.
-The restored train resumed carrying passengers on June 11, 2016, 14 years since its last such trip.
+The restored train resumed carrying passengers on 11 June 2016, 14 years since its last such trip.
 One of the carriages of set F1, power car C3426, led the first electric train to cross the Sydney Harbour Bridge.
 All four cars were built in 1927.
+Various other carriages remain in various conditions across New South Wales.